You are here

 NAVIGATE

-Applications for the 2023 NAVIGATE Program are now closed.
+Applications for the 2025 NAVIGATE Program are now open!

 What is the NAVIGATE Program?

-The NAVIGATE program ensures we are enabling the best talent from across our community to realise their full potential in the service of our nation.
+To deliver the Accelerating Asymmetric Advantage – delivering more, together Strategy, Defence Science and Technology Group is taking deliberate and sustained action to recruit, retain and grow the highly specialised and skills workforce needed to meet increased technological requirements.
+The NAVIGATE Program ensures we are enabling the best talent from across our community to realise their full potential in the service of our nation.

 The NAVIGATE Program aims to: